Firearm Suicide Prevention Day is Tuesday, September 12

 Firearm Suicide Prevention Day, part of Suicide Prevention Month, was created to educate about America's growing firearm suicide crisis and promote the importance of storing firearms safely and securely — which means locked, unloaded, and separate from ammunition — as an essential component of suicide prevention.

-Join me in observing the first-ever #FirearmSuicidePreventionDay on September 13.
+Join me in observing #FirearmSuicidePreventionDay on September 12.
 Gun suicide is a public health crisis in America, making up more than half of all gun deaths.
 Together, we can ensure guns are stored safely and save lives.Tweet this

 About the connection between suicide and safe firearm storage